-I’ve never been to the Florence area, which also comprises Muscle Shoals, Sheffield and Tuscumbia, despite growing up just two hours away.
-But ever since moving back five years ago, I’ve heard there’s a lot going on down in the quadrant of towns, and I’ve long wanted to see it for myself.
+This was my first of many visits to Florence, Ala., the heartbeat of “the Shoals,” which also comprises Muscle Shoals, Sheffield and Tuscumbia, despite growing up just two hours away.
+There’s a lot going on down in the quadrant of towns, from music to dining to outdoor fun.

 By the time we arrived in Florence, it was high time for lunch; SVV was getting hangry, and that’s never a good thing for either of us.

-After we were through, we powered through the food comas and strolled around downtown Florence.
+After lunch, we powered through the food comas and strolled around downtown Florence.
 What a delight of a town you are, Florence.
 So many cute boutiques, cafes and the like—why can’t every mid-sized city be so charming?

 Word on the street is that Billy Reid having his flagship store on Court Street has done wonders for this town.
-We didn’t go in—not within this writer’s shopping budget, unfortunately—but I’m going to attempt to try my hand at nabbing an invite to his annual Shindig each summer in hopes that I have an excuse to next time.
+We didn’t go in—not within this writer’s shopping budget, unfortunately—but I wouldn’t say no were an invite to his annual summer Shindig to pop up in my inbox.

 We had heard that they had a pair of lions, which I only assumed to be statues guarding the entrance.